 Abu Hurairah r.a. narrated that the Prophet s.a.w. said:

 أَكْمَلُ الْمُؤْمِنِينَ إِيمَانًا أَحْسَنُهُمْ خُلُقًا وَخِيَارُكُمْ خِيَارُكُمْ لِنِسَائِهِمْ خُلُقًا

 “The most complete of the believers in faith, is the one with the best of character.
 And the best of you are those who are best to their women.”

 Communication is essential in a relationship.
-Speaking in a gentle manner is one of the traits of Prophet Muhammad s.a.w.
+Speaking gently is one of the traits of Prophet Muhammad s.a.w.
 The Prophet never used harsh words with anyone.
 He was immensely gentle towards his wives and children, even when there was a need to correct them.

 There was a great deal of communication in the Prophet’s household.
 Prophet Muhammad s.a.w. respected and valued his wives and their contributions and opinions.
 He listened, acknowledged inputs from them and heeded their advice.

-Prophet s.a.w loved his daughter Fatimah so much that whenever he saw her entering, he would stand up and kiss her, and get her to sit where he was sitting.
+Prophet Muhammad s.a.w loved his daughter Fatimah so much that whenever he saw her entering, he would stand up, kiss her and get her to sit where he was sitting.
 His actions towards his family provide a clear reflection of the values he upheld.
-His tenderness in dealing with his wives and children provide examples for us to follow in his footsteps, as we interact with our own family.
+His tenderness in dealing with his wives and children provides examples for us to follow in his footsteps as we interact with our own family.

-Prophet Muhammad s.a.w. is indeed the best example for any family aiming towards establishing an abode of love and tranquillity in their household.
+Prophet Muhammad s.a.w. is indeed the best example for any family aiming to establish an abode of love and tranquillity in their household.